 Coca Cola to help 3D Printing?

-At least in an emergency, Coca Cola can be an option for your 3D Printer, at least that’s what I tested in the video in this article.
+Could Coca Cola be an option for sticking prints to your 3D Printer?, at least that’s what I tested in the video in this article.
 The result might shock you!

 We’ve all been there.
 Your 3D Print starts to lift at the corners and even slide of the print bed.
 You have the new fancy Auto leveling feature installed but it’s still not good enough.
 What could it be, lack of adhesion it appears!